fceek/P3D-Assignment-Sussex2022/Documents/Notes.md

 - Find hard to arrange the scripts
 - Create a simple manager script for management
 - Have managers hard coded in script because just few modules

+## Triggers

+- Had to reverse trigger set up for vinyl to particle due to Unity behaviour: change is Kinematic trigger events unexpectly.
+- More structrual refactoring?